 So instead, here are 7 steps to using the Power of 3.
-This will help you start hitting your side hustle goals without overwhelm or trading family time for business…again:
+This will help you start hitting your side hustle goals without overwhelm or trading family time for work…again:

-Step 1: Brainstorm all the ideas in your head about your business and what you want to do to hit your goals, starting with your quarterly Power of 3
+Step 1: Brainstorm all the ideas in your head about your work and what you want to do to hit your goals, starting with your quarterly Power of 3

 Pick 3 of those ideas that you think will give you the best outcome for the effort you will put into them.
 You also want to list them in order of their priority.

 Why 3?
 The brain easily grasps and remembers things in 3.
 Once you start adding more to 3 things, it can be easily overwhelming and difficult to remember.

 Instead, we want you to have bite-size results and success every week.
 And the Power of 3 is a super-effective way of achieving that.